matthew-puku/snackfu/README.md

 ## Identify and describe the software to be used in your App.

+The Software used in the application are; Ruby on Rails, Github, Heroku, Stripe, Cloudinary.

 ## Identify the database to be used in your App and provide a justification for your choice.

+Postgres was used in this application not only because we are required to but also becuase of its reliabilty and architecture and its free and open source.
+Postgres comes with many features that help manage and build an application.

 ## Identify and describe the production database setup (i.e. postgres instance).